Dog Supplies Dog Treats Dog Training Tips Dog Behavior Puppy Training

 Dog Joint Problems: Managing the Condition and Keeping Your Dog Happy

-Pet owners often first notice dog joint problems when their dog is slow to get up, moves slowly or stiffly, or refuses or is reluctant to climb stairs.
-Sometimes it's the result of age-related degeneration, sometimes the dog is born with it, and sometimes it's the result of a number of other factors.
-Whatever the cause, it's important to get your vet to positively identify any dog joint problems & discuss treatment options.
-You, too, can help your pet continue to lead a happy life by making a few adjustments to the household.
+Pet owners often first notice when their dog has trouble getting up, moves slowly or stiffly, or refuses or is reluctant to climb stairs.
+Sometimes it's the result of age-related degeneration, sometimes the dog is born with it, and sometimes it's the result of an injury or some other factor.
+Whatever the cause, it's important to get your vet to properly diagnose any joint problems in your dog & discuss treatment options.
+You can also help your pet continue to lead a happy life by making a few adjustments to the household.
 A few joint health issues include:

-• Hip dysplasia (more prevalent in some breeds, especially larger breeds);
+• Hip dysplasia, a that's more prevalent in some breeds, especially larger breeds;

-• Luxating patella ("loose kneecaps" - more common in small breeds);
+• Luxating patella or "loose kneecaps", more common in small breeds;

-• Intervertebral disc disease (protruding disc in the spinal cord).
+• Intervertebral disc disease, a where there is a protruding disc in the spinal cord.

 • Keep your dog at a healthy weight.
 Feed him a nutritious, wholesome diet and if needed, manage his food intake if he needs to lose a few extra pounds.
 Extra weight puts additional stress on joints.